Uruguaiana: Economy

 The economy is mainly based on services, followed by industry and agriculture in that order.
 The sectors employing the most workers were industry, 1,187 workers; commerce, 7,662 workers; public administration, 2,248 workers; transport, communications and storage, 3,303 workers; education, 573 workers; and health, 774 workers.

 In 2006 there were 829 agricultural establishments, employing around 3,400 workers.
 There were 207,000 head of cattle.
 The main crops were soybeans (633 hectares), wheat (320 hectares), and rice (58,000 hectares).

+Secondary sector

+The city is pioneer of oil refining in Brazil; the construction of the Refinaria Riograndense de Petróleo in 1932—conceived and established by local merchants—propelled Uruguaiana to international prominence, given the economic, military, and social importance the refinery held at the time.

+This refinery became the birthplace of the current giant Ipiranga Group, which now has a presence in nearly every Brazilian city, particularly in the South and Southeast regions.

+Natural gas supplied via pipeline from Argentina enables Uruguaiana to generate 639 MW through the AES Uruguaiana plant.
+This facility, which began operations in 2000, was the first natural gas-fired thermoelectric power plant in Brazil.

 Health

 Health care for the population is mainly provided by public facilities.
 In 2005 there were 49 health establishments, of which 25 were public facilities.
 The Municipal Secretariat of Health and the Environment had 16 health centers, including the Health Center of Uruguaina and the Municipal Emergency Care operated by 235 workers.

 Uruguaiana had two hospitals, both linked to the national health service.
 They had 268 beds (2005), with 176 public and 92 private.